gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 ### How do we make the SQL accept dynamic values?

-Our initial SQL query was just "take all the data" style of query.
-But what if we need to specify an ID, string or an array for the SQL query to depend upon in, say, a `WHERE` clause?
+Our initial SQL query was just a "take all the data" style of query.
+But what if we need to specify an ID, string or array for the SQL query to depend upon in, say, a `WHERE` clause?

-Luckly, there's a very convenient mechanism of doing this in Ruby called string interpolation:
+Luckily, there's a very convenient mechanism of doing this in Ruby called string interpolation:

 ```ruby
 "Hello, %{name}" % { name: 'Darkness my old friend' } # => "Hello, Darkness my old friend"